rswag/rswag/README.md

 ### Response examples ###

-You can provide custom response examples to the generated swagger file by calling the method `examples` inside the response block:
+You can provide custom response examples to the generated OpenAPI spec by calling the method `examples` inside the response block:
 However, auto generated example responses are now enabled by default in rswag.
 See below.

 ```ruby